 - Cook the pasta per the package directions in salted water until al dente.
 Drain well.

-- Season chicken with 1 tsp Cajun/Creole seasoning.
+- Season chicken with 1 teaspoon Cajun/Creole seasoning.
 In a large deep skillet or deep pot, cook seasoned chicken and sausage in a couple drizzles of olive oil over medium-high heat.
 Cook for 5 minutes or until chicken is browned and cooked through.
 Use a slotted spoon to remove from pot.

 - Add onion, pepper and celery to the drippings.
 Cook for 5 minutes until softened and beginning to brown.
 Add garlic cooking for 1-2 minutes longer.

-- Add half and half, tomatoes, 1 Tbsp Creole seasoning, lemon pepper to pot.
+- Add half and half, tomatoes, 1 tablespoon Creole seasoning, lemon pepper to pot.
 Bring to a gentle simmer then mix in the Parmesan and cream cheese.
 Cook stirring until slightly thickened for about 2 minutes.
 Add more half and half to thin to your taste.
 Taste and add salt, if needed.

 - Serve immediately topped with parsley, diced tomato and a sprinkle of additional Parmesan, if desired.